 Olive oil

-Set the oven to 400F.
-Place parchment, foil or a silicone mat on a baking sheet.
-With your hands rub the sweet potatoes with oil, place on the baking sheet, leaving a couple of inches room between the potatoes.
+Set the oven to 400F/200C.
+Place parchment, foil or a silicone mat on a baking sheet, this is essential for easy cleanup.
+With your hands, rub the sweet potatoes with oil, you don't need a lot, just a light rub.
+Arrange the potatoes on the baking sheet, leaving a couple of inches room between the potatoes.
 Place in the oven (there's no need to wait for the oven to finish preheating) and bake for 60 minutes plus as many minutes left to complete preheating.

 ALANNA's TIPS & KITCHEN NOTES